4K Gaming: Everything You Need to Know

 4K Gaming

-In the earlier half of the last decade, we witnessed 4k monitors become affordable and GPUs become powerful enough to keep up with them.
+In the earlier half of the last decade, we witnessed 4 K monitors becoming affordable and GPUs becoming powerful enough to keep up with them.

 This speeds up the creation of an entirely new benchmark in the gaming industry.

-A benchmark, which, despite standing under the shadows of 8k gaming, stood the test of time and remains unchallenged as the yardstick to measure up gaming stations against each other.
+A benchmark that, despite standing under the shadows of 8k gaming, has stood the test of time and remains unchallenged as the yardstick for measuring gaming stations against each other.

-The amalgamation of 4k resolution at 60fps tips off bells and whistles in the heads of passive and active gamers alike.
+The amalgamation of 4k resolution at 60fps tips off bells and whistles in passive and active gamers’ heads.

-The term ‘4k gaming’ refers to the act of playing games on a monitor that is running at 4k and has a resolution of 3840×2160(referring to the dimensions measured as ‘width’ times the ‘height’).
+The term 4K gaming’ refers to playing games on a monitor that runs at 4 K and has a resolution of 3840×2160(the dimensions are measured as ‘width’ times the ‘height’).

 It is also often called Ultra High Definition or UHD.